rydmike/flex_color_picker/README.md

     ).showPickerDialog(
       context,
       constraints:
-          const BoxConstraints(minHeight: 450, minWidth: 400, maxWidth: 400),
+          const BoxConstraints(minHeight: 460, minWidth: 300, maxWidth: 320),
     );
   }
 ```

 The above example uses a few more styling properties, to make it more compact and to show the general color name as well as the HEX color code of the selected color in the dialog.
 With the color code indicator you can also copy the color code with the copy icon button.
-When the wheel picker is active you can enter RGB hex color, the wheel color indicators will then move to the color selection matching the entered HEX code.
+When the wheel picker is active you can enter a RGB hex color, the two wheel color HSV selection indicators will then move to the color selection matching the entered HEX RGB value.

 Most importantly the above example uses the `showPickerDialog` method to show the defined `ColorPicker` in a pre-made dialog.
-The dialog needs a context, so we pass it along to it.
+The dialog also needs a context, so we just pass it along to it.

-We also define size constraints for the dialog.
+In this example we also define size constraints for the dialog.
 If you do not define size constraints, it will auto size to fit the dialog content.
 Using constraints allows the dialog to keep the same size when the content size changes slightly as you switch between the different color selection tools you enabled.
 It looks better if the dialog size does not change when you switch picker type with the selector.
 The color wheel picker in particular will often require a bit more space.
-The wheel size can be customized as well, it does however become more difficult to operate if it is made very small.
-In this example it is on purposes of the lower side of still usable size.
+The wheel size can be customized as well, it does however become more difficult to operate it, if it is made very small.
+In this example it is on purposes on the lower side of still usable size.

 The end result of the above setup is a `ListTile` where the trailing color indicator widget can be clicked to open a dialog to select a new color for the trailing `ColorIndicator` color.

-As the `dialogPickerColor` color changes in the dialog, the `ColorIndicator`'s color also changes interactively.
-If the selection is cancelled, the `ColorIndicator`'s original color is restored.
+As the `dialogPickerColor` color changes in the dialog, the `ColorIndicator`'s color also changes via this interaction.
+If the dialog is cancelled, the `ColorIndicator`'s original color is restored.

 <img src="https://github.com/rydmike/flex_color_picker/blob/master/resources/ColorPickerSimpleDemo.gif?raw=true" alt="ColorPicker dialog demo" width="300"/>